David Goodall (botanist): Research and career

 Goodall was known for his contributions to plant physiology and ecological statistical analysis.
 Botanist David Ashton credits him with providing "enormous stimulus" to research in nutritional physiology following World War II.
 With a series of papers in the 1950s and 1960s titled "Objective Methods for the Classification of Vegetation" he helped turn plant ecology from a descriptive, subjective science into one more quantitative and repeatable.
-1954 he was the first to apply factor analysis to community ecology, a process he termed ordination, which is now a widely used term in ecological literature.
+In 1954 he was the first to apply factor analysis to community ecology, a process he termed ordination, which is now a widely used term in ecological literature.
 In the late 1960s he co-founded and was director of the Desert Biome project of the International Biological Program, where he organised simulation modelling of processes such as desertification and overgrazing on arid lands.

-In 2016, Edith Cowan University declared Goodall, now 102, unfit to travel to his old office on the university's campus, proposed he work from home instead, and allowed him to attend only pre-arranged meetings at the university.
+In 2016, Edith Cowan University declared Goodall, then 102, unfit to travel to his old office on the university's campus, proposed he work from home instead, and allowed him to attend only pre-arranged meetings at the university.
 Goodall stated that he enjoyed talking to colleagues in his office corridor and that he had few social contacts elsewhere in Perth.
 His daughter warned that the move would have a dramatic impact on his sense of independence and mental well-being and stated "I do not know whether he would survive it".
 This decision caused an uproar, and the university compromised by relocating him to a new office at its Mount Lawley campus, significantly closer to his home.

 In December 2016, Goodall was still active at Edith Cowan University and editor-in-chief of the series Ecosystems of the World.
 At that time, he was thought to be the oldest scientist still working in Australia.
 Goodall served as editor-in-chief of the 30-volume Ecosystems of the World from its inception in 1972, until its completion in 2005.
 At age 103, Goodall was still active in his field, editing ecology papers.